prOttonicFusion/orbital-motion-simulator/README.md

 <ID>  <x> <y>  <z>
 ...
 ```

+This repo contains sample outputs (`output_inner_planets.dat` and `output_inner_planets.movie`) for the four innermost planets, simulated for roughly one orbital period of Mars.

 ### Visualization
 The produced movie file can be easily visulized as an animation using e.g. [Ovito](https://www.ovito.org/) and setting particle size of ~0.1.
 The trajectory utility of Ovito can also be used for visualizing orbits.